genwakan/genwakan.github.io/seminar.md

 - You can get a good sense of time required if you use Google maps or similar.

 **Access:**
-**- By car:** if you are driving, there should be no problem finding street parking nearby.
+- **By car:** if you are driving, there should be no problem finding street parking nearby.
 There is also the school's parking lot, but we are not exactly sure yet if we are allowed to use it.
-**- By public transportation:** there are several [AC transit](https://www.actransit.org/) local buses that have stops within walking distance from Alameda High School: **19**, **20**, **51A**.
+- **By public transportation:** there are several [AC transit](https://www.actransit.org/) local buses that have stops within walking distance from Alameda High School: **19**, **20**, **51A**.
 In case you are coming from San Francisco or someplace East Bay, you can take BART to either Oakland 12th St station or to Fruitvale station and transfer to a local bus (19, 20, 51A).
 Another possibility from San Francisco is to take a Transbay bus **O**, **OX**, or **W**, which will take you to Alameda.
 Again, check Google maps or similar for exact directons.

 **[Seminar Registration](https://forms.gle/aQEL4MHb9jvr4BUP7)**

 ### Payment:
-(1) If possible, please pay before the seminar by any of the following methods:
+(1) If possible, to save everyone's time at the seminar, please pay before the seminar by any of the following methods:
+- Paypal (TBA)
-- Zelle (alameda.iaido@gmail.com)
+- Zelle (TBA)
-- Venmo (alameda.iaido@gmail.com)
+- Venmo (TBA)
-- Paypal (alameda.iaido@gmail.com)
+(2) If you can't send payment by any of the above methods, you can pay at the seminar by cash.

 If you have any questions, please send an email to alameda.iaido@gmail.com